chenllliang/ATP-AMR/README.md

 # we use torch==1.11.0 and A40 GPU. lower torch version is fine.
 ```

-Build envrionment for BLINK, Note that BLINK has some requirements conflicts with Spring, while the blinking script relies on both repos.
+Build envrionment for BLINK to do entity linking, Note that BLINK has some requirements conflicts with Spring, while the blinking script relies on both repos.
 So we build it upon Spring.
 ```bash
 conda create -n blink37 -y python=3.7 && conda activate blink37